Barger, Varsho and Kirk lead homer barrage as Blue Jays rout Dodgers 11-4 in World Series opener

 Returning from a sprained left knee that had sidelined him since Sept.
 6, Bichette played second base for the first time in six years and favored the knee.
 He singled in the first, ranged to the left side of the infield to field a grounder and save a run, then with the score 2-2 drew a full-count walk from Snell starting the sixth.

-Barger greeted left-hander Anthony Banda with a 413-foot drive to right-center on a hanging slider to put Toronto ahead 9-2.
+Given a heads up he might pinch hit, Barger went to the Trajekt machine and took swings off pitches emulating Sheehan's.
+Then the Dodgers brought in left-hander Anthony Banda, and Barger hit a 413-foot drive to right-center on a hanging slider to put Toronto ahead 9-2.

-“Just a blackout moment.
-Just crazy,” Barger said.
-“I was choking up a little bit, just trying to put the ball in the air and get a run in."
+Barger had spent Thursday night on the pullout couch of teammate Davis Schneider because Barger needed his own apartment for family attending the Series.

+“I looked over and I just see him just sleeping there in the middle of the night,” Schneider said.
+“He's a head case, but he's funny.”

-Kirk, who singled off the right-field wall a pitch before Varsho’s homer, added his fourth home run of the postseason.
+Kirk, who singled off the right-field wall a pitch before Varsho’s homer, capped the outburst with his fourth home run of the postseason and third hit of the game.

-“We just didn’t make pitches when we need to to keep that game close,” Roberts said.
-“We need to be better.”
+“You got to just flush it," Banda said, “get ready for tomorrow.”

 Up next

 Dodgers RHP Yoshinobu Yamamoto and Blue Jays RHP Kevin Gausman start Saturday night.
-Yamamoto won Game 2 of the Series last year, allowing one run and one hit over 6 1/3 innings in a 4-2 victory over the Yankees and is coming off the first postseason complete game in eight years, a three-hitter against the Milwaukee Brewers.
+Yamamoto won Game 2 of the Series last year, allowing one run and one hit over 6 1/3 innings in a 4-2 victory over the Yankees.
+He is coming off the first postseason complete game in eight years, a three-hitter against the Milwaukee Brewers in the NLCS.
 Gausman will be making his Series debut.

 AP MLB: https://apnews.com/hub/mlb